Lebanese man admits joining Islamic State, buying supplies in Germany

 Issa and Mohammad Sobhan A. were arrested the same day at a motorway service station in the south-western state of Baden-Wuerttemberg and police found medicines, camouflage gear and night-vision equipment in the vehicle as well as 6,250 euros($7,800), he added.

 "This trial shows that the conflict is not limited to Syria.
 It has arrived here in Germany.
-These are people who are being recruited here and are supporting terrorist organisations in said.
+These are people who are being recruited here and are supporting terrorist organizations in said.

 Issa told the court in accent-free German he wanted to return to a normal life, adding: "I want to do something good, something with people."